Stand Build Regulations

 Ramps

-Stands with a platform that exceeds 13mm in height should incorporate a ramp for disable access.
+Stands with a platform that exceeds 50mm in height should incorporate a ramp for disabled access.
 See the Accessibility section for further information.

 Rigging